Iowa Lemon Law State Statutes

 1. “Collateral charges” means those additional charges to a consumer wholly incurred as a result of the acquisition of the motor vehicle.
 For the purposes of this chapter, collateral charges include, but are not limited to, charges for manufacturer-installed or agent-installed items, earned finance charges, use taxes, and title charges.

 2. “Condition” means a general problem that may be attributable to a defect in more than one part.

 3. “Consumer” means the purchaser or lessee, other than for purposes of lease or resale, of a new or previously untitled motor vehicle, or any other person entitled by the terms of the warranty to enforce the obligations of the warranty during the duration of the lemon law rights period.

 6. “Incidental charges” means those reasonable costs incurred by the consumer, including, but not limited to, towing charges and the costs of obtaining alternative transportation, which are the direct result of the nonconformity or nonconformities which are the subject of the claim.
 Incidental charges do not include loss of use, loss of income, or personal injury claims.

 7. “Lease price” means the aggregate of the following:

 c.
 Any fee paid to another to obtain the lease.

 d.
-Any insurance or other costs expended by the lessor for the benefit of
+Any insurance or other costs expended by the lessor for the benefit of the lessee.

 e.
 An amount equal to state and local use taxes, not otherwise included as collateral charges, paid by the lessor when the vehicle was initially purchased.

 f.
 An amount equal to five percent of the lessor’s actual purchase cost.